Back

 ✅ Automatic logout when the user is inactive

-✅ Encryption and decryption of sensitive data
+✅ Encryption and decryption of confidential data

 ✅ Automatic check-ups of information systems